 One of Ireland’s Largest Indoor Waterworlds is a great day out for all the family whatever the weather!
 Numerous features including a 90 meter high flume slide, a lazy river, very fast river rapids, waves, outdoor falling rapids, Aqua Golf, a gym, sauna and steam rooms.
 The Aqua Dome is great fun for swimmers & non-swimmers all year round.

 There is lots of free parking, a cafe, lockers and changing facilities on site.
+A fantastic facility in Tralee and a ‘godsend’ for visitors with children on wet days.

 See more about the aquadome at http://aquadome.ie/